giwone1330/garden/content/index.md

 - Learning in Public
 - Portfolio Building

-To acheive those goals, I am planning to write contents regarding my:
+To achieve those goals, I am planning to write contents regarding my:

 - Studies
 - Ideas
 - Projects
 - Experiences

-I am quite new to both Obsidian and digital note-taking practicies at the moment, so it might take some time to get used to.
+I am quite new to both Obsidian and digital note-taking practices at the moment, so it might take some time to get used to.
 Bear with me!

 All that aside, I will do my best to update regularly with moderately polished contents!